jbisbee1/dyadRobust/README.md

 #### Under construction

 Updates are forthcoming (circa August 2024) which will allow users to use the package with:
-- `fixest` model objects
+- `feols` model objects from the `fixest` package
-- `felm` model objects
+- `felm` model objects from the `lfe` package

-In addition, there is an issue where using the package on a high performance computing cluster might cause a drain on the CPU.
+In addition, there is an issue where using the package on a high performance computing cluster might cause a drain on the CPU due to the function ignoring any tasks-per-node parameters.
 Please email the maintainer for help with this issue if it arises.

 ---